CJ Pearson: Attempt to overturn 2020 election results

+Political campaign

+Pearson announced in January 2024 his candidacy in a special election for the Georgia House of Representatives's 125th district to finish the term of Barry Fleming.
+His residency in the district was challenged by a voter but was dismissed by an administrative law judge.
+The election was held on February 13 in which Pearson came in second place after Gary Richardson.
+Since both candidates did not receive a majority vote they appeared again in a runoff election on March 12.
+Pearson was defeated by Richardson and both candidates were scheduled to appear again in the May Republican primary to seek a full two-year term.
+Pearson later withdrew from the race.

 Columns

 Pearson's columns have appeared in outlets such as TIME, The Huffington Post, MTV News, The Daily Beast.

 Political views

 Over the timeline of Pearson's career, he has changed political views and has changed support from candidate to candidate in the 2016 United States presidential election.
 Pearson, when first embarking on a political commentator career after the viral YouTube video he made in February 2015, described himself as conservative, in addition to the media.

 In November 2015, Pearson changed his political views, and "renounced conservatism" and was questioning the ideology of the Republican Party, stating that "My views on the issues aren't going to be dictated by one political platform or another."
 In December 2015, Pearson endorsed Senator Bernie Sanders of Vermont, an independent seeking the 2016 Democratic presidential nomination.
 Later that month, Pearson published an article for MTV criticizing Trump and his presidential campaign and saying that the prospect of a Trump presidency "scares the crap out of me."

 In August 2016, Pearson wrote an article for Time magazine in support of Trump, commenting that his political views had changed drastically since 2015.
 He said that he supported Sanders and now Trump because, in his view, their campaign platforms had a lot of similarity.
 Pearson describes himself as an anti-establishment populist and is a Christian.
-However, as of 2018, he describes himself on his Twitter feed as "fighting for a bold conservative future."
 In 2020, Pearson became a member of the Republican Party when he registered to vote on his eighteenth birthday.